 How can you be of help?

 There are so many ways you can use in strengthening the kid’s phonological awareness skills.
-One of the ways you can use to do this is by making the language play the part of the day.
+One of the ways you can do this is by making the language play the part of the day.

 Conclusion